 Therapy for Cognitive Processing

 A specific form of cognitive behavioral therapy called cognitive processing therapy concentrates on how you view your traumatic incident and how you typically deal with the emotional and mental aspects of it.
 This procedure stresses that you and your therapist work as a team and includes educating you on the components of cognitive behavioral therapy.
 (Source)

 EMDR, or eye movement desensitization and reprocessing, is the more popular abbreviation.
 This kind of psychotherapy is frequently employed with trauma survivors, especially those who are showing signs of PTSD.
 This method makes use of bilateral sensory input, including side-to-side eye movements, to assist you in processing upsetting memories, ideas, and feelings associated with your trauma.
 (Source)

 Talk therapy with a focus on the interrelationships between thoughts, feelings, and behaviors is known as cognitive behavioral therapy (CBT).
 CBT focuses on present symptoms and issues; it typically lasts 12 to 16 sessions and can be delivered alone or in a group setting.
 (Source)

-This form of treatment uses energy from Chinese medicine to place tiny needles in certain body parts in an effort to prevent or treat health problems.
+This form of treatment uses energy from Chinese medicine to place tiny needles in certain body parts to prevent or treat health problems.
 Acupuncture has been proven safe and economical in studies, and is now recognized by the Department of Veterans Affairs as an approved complementary and alternative medicine treatment for PTSD.
 Patients frequently mention a notable decrease in their anxiety and stress levels.
 (Source)